Close Your Cybersecurity Gaps with Advanced Web Filtering

 BE PREPARED with a Clear Acceptable Use Policy (AUP)

-Ensure you have an acceptable use policy of what employees are and are not allowed to do on the Internet, including the balance between productivity and personal usage time.
+Ensure you have an acceptable use policy of what employees are and are not allowed to do on the Internet, including the balance between productivity, personal usage time and loss of company data.
 If you already have one, be sure it’s reviewed and updated at least once a year and employees receive policy training.
-If you don’t yet have one, here’s a useful post on how to create one.

 Role-based rules in your policy are equally important.
 Some employees, such as marketing and HR, may need access to social media and professional networking sites in order to perform everyday job tasks.
 Other functions and remote workers may need different access and permissions.
 As you review your employee base and their needs, be sure you take role context into account and the monitoring tools you use that offer this flexibility.

 Anomaly spikes in Internet usage behavior should send a red flag into your systems.
 Having a clear policy that is current and well-articulated with your employee base gives you a guideline to monitor and enforce.
 Be sure you have the right tools to monitor and alert your team on such flags.

 BE PREPARED with the Level of Risk You’re Willing to Accept